-The Call for Innovations for the SDGs 2017 is initiated by the UN in collaboration with the Global Innovation Exchange (‘the Exchange’), and will take place from February to March 2017.
-The Call seeks concrete scientific and technological innovations to achieve the six SDGs that are the focus of the second Multi-stakeholder Forum on Science, Technology and Innovation for the SDGs (STI Forum) in 2017, namely:
+The Call for Innovations for the SDGs 2017 is initiated by the UN in collaboration with the Global Innovation Exchange (‘the Exchange’).
+The Call selected concrete scientific and technological innovations to achieve the six SDGs that are the focus of the second Multi-stakeholder Forum on Science, Technology and Innovation for the SDGs (STI Forum) in 2017, namely:

 The 2017 Global Call for Innovations for the SDGs has now concluded

 The response to the Call for Innovations 2017 was outstanding, in terms of number and quality of innovations, from many different regions.
-Over 110 applications will be reviewed by the members of the review committee.
+Over 130 applications were reviewed by the members of the review committee, and narrowed to 12 selected innovations.
 Many of the innovations showed exceptional promise as solutions for the featured SDGs.